goonerlagoon/Programming-Notes/README.md

 # Programming-Notes
-notes to reference now and in the future as i learn programming and the concepts around it
+notes to reference as i learn programming and the concepts around it

 # JavaScript (JS)
 * When comparing values of different types, JS converts the values to numbers first